- 1 Where Did Boat Shoes Come From?

 - Genuine hand-sewn leather uppers with true moccasin construction to ensure longevity of wear

 - Functional 360 degree lacing system delivers comfortable, secure fit with rustproof eyelets

 Active Water Shoes

 - If you enjoy fast-paced water activities, you need shoes that can keep up.
-Trade in the stylish aspect of the Sperry Topsiders for the snug and secure fit of an active water shoe.
+Trade in the Sperry Topsiders’ stylish aspect for the snug and secure fit of an active water shoe.

 - Active water shoes also excellent underfoot grip.
-So you can also use these shoes if you like to surf or water ski.
+So you can also wear these shoes if you like to surf or water ski.